When investigating a given system's trajectories and dynamics it

 be easily visualized by the phase portrait.
 The simple pendulum is often linearized using

-the small-angle approximation and converted into a linear form of zdot = A*z
+the small-angle approximation and converted into a linear form of zdot = A*z where

-is a matrix of scalars.
+A is a matrix of scalars.
 Instead, the phase portrait method

-leaves the simple pendulum state space in its nonlinear form as sin(θ)
+leaves the simple pendulum state space in its nonlinear form as sin(θ).

 It is worth noting that the inherent limitation of phase portraits is that they only